php-ru/symfony-docs-ru/logging/monolog_email.rst

     set the ``action_level`` to ``error`` instead of ``critical``.
 See the code above for an example.

-The ``deduplicated`` handler simply keeps all the messages for a request and then passes them onto the nested handler in one go, but only if the records are unique over a given period of time (60 seconds by default).
-If the records are duplicates they are simply discarded.
+The ``deduplicated`` handler keeps all the messages for a request and then passes them onto the nested handler in one go, but only if the records are unique over a given period of time (60 seconds by default).
+If the records are duplicates they are discarded.
 Adding this handler reduces the amount of notifications to a manageable level, specially in critical failure scenarios.
 You can adjust the time period using the ``time`` option: